Raakaar/AsusService-Reaper/README.md

 Remove-Item "C:\ProgramData\ASUS-Reaper" -Recurse -Force

 ### 3. Reboot twice.
 ASUS services (ArmoryCrate, MyAsus) will reinstall or prompt for reinstallation automatically on next boot.
+(Some features may require manual ASUS software reinstallation)

 ---